Career Guide

 What are the requirements to be a game warden in Maine?
 Minimum age 21, High school diploma + 60 college credits or 2 years military, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Maine Department of Inland Fisheries and Wildlife, Warden Service for official current standards.

 How long does it take to become a game warden in Maine?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Maine?
 The Maine Department of Inland Fisheries and Wildlife, Warden Service.
 Visit https://www.maine.gov/ifw for current openings.